-- Refresh: Click to refresh the list of Repository servers available to you on your network. - Server Machine: The machine on which the Repository Server files are installed. - Active File Directory: The directory to where files checked out or retrieved from the Repository are saved.
-The Active File Directory should be a directory on the local machine as opposed to a shared directory on the network.
-A shared network directory can result in Repository operation errors. - Hide Repository Status Icons: This option is useful when you want to print the Diagram without the icons displayed. - Show Repository Status Dialog: Indicate whether you want to display or hide the Repository Status dialog box, which shows timing information for each step taken during a Repository operation. - Enable Repo Events Polling: Repository Events Polling returns information about Repository operations so that the Diagram or Objects' status are updated with the most current information available.
+- Server Machine: The host name of the ER/Studio Repository. - · Refresh: Click to refresh the list of Repository servers available to you on your network. - Active File Directory: The directory to where files checked out or retrieved from the Repository are saved.
+The Active File Directory should be a directory on the local machine as opposed to a shared directory on the network; a shared network directory can result in Repository operation errors. - Hide Repository Status Icons: This option is useful when you want to print the Diagram without the icons displayed. - Show Repository Status Dialog: Indicate whether you want to display or hide the Repository Status dialog box, which shows timing information for each step taken during a Repository operation. - View SQL Alerts: If selected, the Repository Merge operation will display an alert during check-in to warn the user when multiple users have modified data used by a view.
+When the SQL alert is displayed, there will be an option to not show such messages.
+Using the View SQL Alerts option, you can re-enable these messages. - Enable Repo Events Polling: Repository Events Polling returns information about Repository operations so that the Diagram or Objects' status are updated with the most current information available.
 If you enable Repo Events Polling, you can then determine the time interval at which the polling occurs.
-The default is enabled.
+The default is enabled. - Repo Events Polling Interval: The number of seconds between polls to synchronize the status of local diagrams and objects with the Repository. - Diagram Name Display Format: Determines how the diagram name displays in Repository dialogs such as Get from Repository.
+If you choose, Diagram Name (Filename.dm1) the diagram name displayed might be Demo1 (Model.dm1) where Demo1 is the name field of the Diagram Properties dialog, which is accessed by clicking File > Diagram Properties.